npmcdn-to-unpkg-bot/thetopor.github.io/README.md

 # thetopor.github.io
-Official Github page for thetopor
+Official page for thetopor

-Built with Jekyll and the [Lanyon](https://github.com/poole/lanyon) theme.
+Built with Jekyll and the [Solid](https://github.com/st4ple/solid-jekyll) theme.
-TODO: update.
-PS. this is a git push test